stevenwhatever123/GoogleHash2020/README.md

 Bad algorithm for sorting the order for library and books.

-In the online qualificaiton round, my team only score 16 marks due to bad management and having a slow start, we can't even get our program running right.
+In the online qualificaiton round, my team only score 16 marks due to bad management and having a slow start.
+We can't even get our program running right.

 I tried finishing the rest after the competition ends, with more time understanding the question